Full name Luke Anthony Procter

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Allrounder Luke Procter, a wristy left-handed batsman and a whippy top side of medium bowler, has gradually found himself used as a Championship specialist since making his debut for Lancashire in 2010.
+Allrounder Luke Procter, a workmanlike left-handed batsman and a whippy top side of medium bowler, gradually found himself used as a Championship specialist after making his debut for Lancashire in 2010, but seven years later those opportunities had become infrequent under a new coach, Glen Chapple, and he upped sticks and joined Northants.

 He first made his mark the following season as did so many young Lancastrians in a Championship-winning year.
 Having begun the campaign eager to secure his place in Lancashire's one-day side, he not only achieved that ambition but also made a significant contribution to the county's title-winning County Championship team.
 Half-centuries against Sussex at Hove and Durham at Liverpool contributed to a total of 366 runs at 40.66, which put him top of the county's batting averages.